Cairhiin/DnD-Character-Creator/README.md

 # DnD-Character-Creator
 D&amp;D Character Manager - create, level up and manage your D&D 5e characters.
-Share your characters with others, and check out characters made by others This is a work in progress!
+Share your characters with others, and check out characters made by others.

+This is a work in progress!

 ## Running the project